DogaIster/Rview/README.md

 ````

 Data Template:
-Data consist two files; one of them is the data for nodes and the other is the data for edges.
+Data should consist two separate files; one of them is the data for nodes and the other is the data for edges.
 1) The data for edges should have three columns named as from, to and type.
 The example data has only hyperlink
-as a type but your data can also have mention in it.
+as a type but your data can also have mention instead hyperlink.
 2) The data for nodes should have four columns named as id, name, node.type and node.group.
 Name refers to the
-name that you wanna see in the networks. node.type is as the name implies, should be the type of the node such
+name that you wanna see in the visual representation. node.type is as the name implies, should be the type of the node such
 as protein or reaction.
 Each node.type should have the same number for node.group.
+In the example data; proteins are one group
+and reactions are the other one.

 You can see example data under inst > extdata.